-With a valid credit card, last minute permits may sometimes be obtained from rangers on duty at the Tuweep, Meadview, and Lees Ferry ranger stations for a limited number of use areas in their vicinities.
+With a valid credit card, last minute permits may sometimes be obtained from the rangers on duty at the Lees Ferry ranger station for a limited number of use areas in their vicinity.
 However, these rangers have other patrol responsibilities and may not be available to provide assistance.
 It is recommended that all trips be planned well in advance through the Backcountry Information Center.

 Backcountry Use Statistics

-Backcountry use statistics (from overnight backcountry permits) can be found here.
+Backcountry use statistics (from overnight backcountry permits).
 The statistics include:

-- backcountry use breakdown by country and state
+- permittee breakdown by country and US state

 The South Rim Backcountry Information Center is open daily for walk-in visitors from 8 am to noon and 1-5 pm Mountain Standard Time.
 The North Rim Backcountry Information Center is open daily mid-May to October 31 for walk-in visitors from 8 am to noon and 1-5 pm (Mountain Standard Time).

 Backcountry Information Center staff answer information telephone inquiries at 928-638-7875 between 8 am and 5 pm Monday through Friday, except on federal holidays.
 This telephone number is for information only.